From Understanding to Erasing: Towards Complete and Stable Video Object Removal

 \section{Related Work}

 \textbf{Video Diffusion Models.} Recent diffusion-based approaches have made rapid progress in generating videos conditioned on text or images~\cite{chen2024videocrafter2,blattmann2023align,blattmann2023stable,ho2022imagen,guo2023animatediff,singer2022make}.
-Among these methods, AnimateDiff~\cite{guo2023animatediff} adapts pretrained text-to-image diffusion models for video synthesis by introducing dedicated motion components.
+AnimateDiff~\cite{guo2023animatediff} adapts pretrained text-to-image diffusion models for video synthesis by introducing dedicated motion components.
 Imagen Video~\cite{ho2022imagen} and Make-a-Video~\cite{singer2022make} learn spatiotemporal generation more directly by training cascaded spatial and temporal modules in pixel space.
-These works typically instantiate the denoising network using a U-Net backbone.
+These works typically use a U-Net~\cite{UNet} backbone.

 Diffusion Transformer (DiT)~\cite{peebles2023scalable} has become the prevailing paradigm for video generation.
 Representative systems such as Sora~\cite{brooks2024video}, CogVideoX~\cite{yang2024cogvideox}, HunyuanVideo~\cite{kong2024hunyuanvideo}, and StepVideo~\cite{ma2025step} combine DiT with large-scale training and improved latent video compression to enhance temporal coherence and synthesis quality.
 Wan~\cite{wan2025wan} further advances this line of work by introducing a scalable spatiotemporal VAE.
-These models illustrate the growing effectiveness and versatility of DiT-based frameworks for high-resolution, long-duration, and physically plausible video synthesis.
+These models illustrate the growing effectiveness and versatility of DiT-based frameworks for high-resolution video synthesis.

-\textbf{Video Inpainting.} Video inpainting aims to restore masked or missing regions in a video by synthesizing content that is spatially coherent with the surrounding context and temporally consistent across frames.